dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 establish a signal channel with provider B's DOTS server.
 A and B will authenticate each other, and B can verify that A is authorized for its service.
 A and B may each have one or more DOTS relays in front of their DOTS client and DOTS server.

+{:ed-note: source="mortensen"}
-Considerations of end-to-end signaling and agent authentication with relays in the signaling path are discussed below.
+\[\[EDITOR'S NOTE: we request working group feedback and discussion of considerations of end-to-end signaling and agent authentication/authorization with relays in the signaling path.\]\]
+{:mortensen}

 From an operational and design point of view, DOTS assumes that the above relationship is established prior to a request for DDoS attack mitigation.
 In